siberianfox/tinygwiki/TinyG-Shapeoko-Notes.md

 ###Settings
 Once the mechanical system is working well you can start in on the settings.
 Do these one axis at a time then in combination.
 All values are in millimeters using the X axis as an example.
 Other axes are similar.

+The **velocity maximum** - aka **traverse rate** - is the top speed of a machine axis under no cutting load.
+Traverses (G0's) move the machine at the maximum velocity and generally don't change from job to job.
+A good maximum velocity will drive the motor reliably at high speed and allow for a little headroom where the motor is still running well.
+Attempting to set this rate above this speed may cause the motor to operate erratically, drop steps, or stall.<br><br>
+Bear in mind that with traverses (G0) the actual speed of movement may well be above any of the traverse rates of the individual axes as it's the cartesian sum.
+For example, if xvm and yvm are set to 10,000 mm/min a G0 from (0,0) to (100,100) will actually run at 14,142 mm/min (assuming it has room to accelerate to the target velocity).

+The **feed rate** is the maximum cutting speed the axis can sustain for a given tooling, material and type of cut and may change considerably from job to job.
+The max feed rates set here are just an upper limit that a Gcode file cannot exceed.
+The actual control of feed rate should be done from the F words in the Gcode file itself.
+The max feed rates should be set lower than the maximum velocity and generally set after these have been set.

 <pre>
 CAVEAT: Be sure your machine is in mm distance mode before starting.
 The distance mode should be obvious from the command prompt: